jacqueskang/IpcServiceFramework/README.md

 A .NET Core lightweight inter-process communication framework allowing invoking a service via named pipeline (in a similar way as WCF, which is currently unavailable for .NET Core).

 Support using primitive or complexe types in service contract.
+Support multi-threading on server side with configurable number of threads.

 [ASP.NET Core Dependency Injection framework](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) friendly.